jeffreysorgen/golf-club-sensors/activity.md

 1. Add in code for BLE as appropriate

 #
+- Try **reversing** the action, and take my IMU sketch and pull it line by line **into** the _Hello World_ sketch.
+  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied.
 - At this point, figure out the **UUID** information.
 - Need to have specific UUIDs for each IMU param
 - I can't find a specific UUID for x,y,z on the Accelerometer